 Research requiring REB review includes, but is not limited to physical interventions, focus groups, interviews, questionnaires, or in any way systematically gathering any personal information from individuals.
 Ethics approval may be required for all research involving secondary use of data (or information collected for purposes other than the proposed research).
 Student research involving human participants must be “sponsored” or supervised by a faculty member.
 The faculty sponsor or supervisor must sign the application and oversee the research.
 The signature of the chair or dean is also required.

-For the most up-to-date information on policy, guidelines (approved March 2007), submission requirements and ethics-related frequently asked questions, please visit the University of Toronto, Office of Research Ethics website.
+For the most up-to-date information on policy, guidelines, submission requirements and ethics-related frequently asked questions, please visit the University of Toronto, Office of the Vice-President, Research and Innovation website.